aws/aws-database-encryption-sdk-dynamodb/specification/searchable-encryption/search-config.md

 If this list of beacon key ids has more than one unique beacon key id then get beacon key for query MUST fail.

-This unique value MUST be the `beacon key id`.
+`beacon key id` MUST be this unique value.

 The `beacon key id`, [Key Store Cache](#key-store-cache), and a `KeyStore` MUST be passed to [Get Beacon Key Materials](#get-beacon-key-materials)